-The Mercedes Benz e-Vito is due to come out later this year.
-With a 41.4 kWh battery, the new Mercedes has a 90-mile range, and 60 miles in low temperatures.
+The Mercedes Benz e-Vito is available to order, though it's not officially released just yet.
+With a 41.4 kWh battery, the new Mercedes has a 90-mile range, and can go up to 60 miles in low temperatures.
 These figures are based on the vehicle having a full load.

-The battery is also stored underneath the floor which means a lower centre of gravity and easy access to the load area.
+The battery is also stored underneath the floor, giving it a lower centre of gravity and easy access to the load area.

 It also has an incredible pay-load of 1000 kg and a load space of 6 m3.

-You can see that this van was intended for tradespeople, delivery drivers and public transport providers.
-As it seems to be perfect for these professions.
+Given these features, you can see that this van was intended for tradespeople, delivery drivers and public transport providers

-The iconic type 20 camper van has been reimagined by VW.
-With every detail of the new I.D Buzz echoing the beloved camper van the VW became known for.
+The iconic type 20 camper van has been re-imagined by VW.
+Every detail of the new ID Buzz echoes the beloved camper van the VW became known for.

-The vehicle has a theoretical range of 600 km and VW claims it can be charged from 0-80% in just 30 minutes.
+The van has a theoretical range of 600 km and VW claims it can be charged from 0-80% in just 30 minutes.